torvalds/linux/Documentation/gpu/rfc/i915_vm_bind.rst

 ---------------------------------
 Make pagetable allocations evictable and manage them similar to VM_BIND mapped objects.
-Page table pages are similar to persistent mappings of a VM (difference here are that the page table pages will not have an i915_vma structure and after swapping pages back in, parent page link needs to be updated).
+Page table pages are similar to persistent mappings of a VM (difference here are that the page table pages will analt have an i915_vma structure and after swapping pages back in, parent page link needs to be updated).